jerodriguezs/jerodriguezs.github.io/_pages/research.md

 - Better Together?
 The Effects of Integrated Social Services for Women.
   *Revise & Resubmit at Journal of Policy Analysis and Management*
-  *with S. Martinez, M. Pérez and M. Bustelo*
+  *with S. Martinez, M. Pérez, and M. Bustelo*

 - Jaimovich, A., Rodríguez, J., Santos, H., Bertoni, E., & Elacqua, G. (2018). *[Teacher Policies, Incentives, and Labor Markets in Chile, Colombia, and Peru: Implications for Equality](http://dx.doi.org/10.18235/0001319){:target="_blank"}* (No. 9124).
 Inter-American Development Bank.